Benefits of Camel Milk for a Leaky Gut

 Studies have already discovered fascinating links between gut health and weight control, thyroid function, mood, and cognition – just to name a few health issues.

-In addition, researchers are exploring links between gut health and autism, diabetes, and depression, as well as many other diseases that may be connected with the state of our gut.
+In addition, researchers are exploring links between gut health and special needs, diabetes, and depression, as well as many other diseases that may be connected with the state of our gut.

 In ancient times, doctors believed that particular ailments originated from imbalances in the stomach.
 This idea was discarded in later years by the medical profession, but it now appears the ancient doctors were onto something.